Man accused of wounding 2 deputies in Lakeside shootout pleads not guilty

 Dan Witczak accused in Lakeside incident

-SAN DIEGO - A man accused of shooting two sheriff's deputies who went to his Lakeside apartment to investigate allegations that he abused one of his girlfriend's daughters pleaded not guilty Thursday to three counts of attempted murder of a peace officer.
+A man accused of shooting two sheriff's deputies who went to his Lakeside apartment to investigate allegations that he abused one of his girlfriend's daughters pleaded not guilty Thursday to three counts of attempted murder of a peace officer.

 Daniel Robert Witczak, who was also wounded during a 15-minute gun battle with officers, entered the denials from his hospital bed at Scripps Mercy Hospital in Hillcrest.